 All core production operations, including switching, graphics, replay, teleprompter, transmission, and audio mixing, were handled from BMG’s NOC in D.C., staffed by a decentralized team of operators with experience from previous Blue Origin missions.
 Nearly the entire crew was based in the D.C. area, with only a few specialty positions brought in to ensure continuity.
 The production ran entirely on BMG’s cloud-based infrastructure, which included full system redundancy to safeguard against failure—a key advantage over traditional on-site systems.

-Blue Origin provided the show’s executive producer, director, and on-air talent, while BMG handled all technical infrastructure, and both above- and below-the-line crew.
-The production was completed in six days (compared to nine for NS-31), and the infrastructure put in place will allow future shows like NS-33 to be delivered in just three days.
+Blue Origin provided the show’s executive producer, director, and on-air talent, while BMG handled all technical infrastructure and both above- and below-the-line crew.
+The production was completed in six days (compared to nine for NS-31), and the infrastructure put in place allowed NS-33 to be delivered in just three days.